 Every year, employees in South Carolina are either injured on the job, develop a work-related illness or die while performing their job duties.
 In these instances, injured employees or their survivors are eligible to apply for workers’ compensation benefits.
 Although Edisto workers may be entitled to these benefits, there is no guarantee that they will receive them because employers and their insurance companies are known to fight workers’ compensation claims in some cases.
 If you have filed a workers’ comp claim and you have been denied benefits, contact an Edisto workers’ compensation lawyer for assistance in appealing the denial.

 We understand your frustration over no longer being able to work or being denied benefits because our injury attorneys have assisted many clients who have been in the same position.
-The Howell & Christmas law firm fights for clients to access the workers’ compensation benefits to which they were entitled.
+Christmas Injury Lawyers fights for clients to access the workers’ compensation benefits to which they were entitled.
 Contact us today to learn about the options available to you under South Carolina law.

 What Workers’ Comp Provides